 Once every detail of the shirts were checked, they were ready for collection.
 Bebe also happily deliver garments to your accommodation, freeing up your arms for more shopping.
 With an outstanding reputation for after-sales service, you’re reassured that even once home, you’ll be well looked after.

 Hidden Hint: Bebe keeps your details and measurements on file.
 So you can simply use their online tailoring option, placing orders even after you’ve left Hoi An.
-Click here to start a chat or make an appointment with Bebe.
+Click here to start a chat or make an appointment with Bebe or order online.

 Category: Mid-Sized Tailors